dym-sh/tld/readme.md

 3. wait until [`results.csv`](results.csv) is downloaded
-4. copy-paste its contents into the first text-area
+4. copy-paste its contents into the first text-area on the [gh-page](https://dym-sh.github.io/tld/)

 ![screenshot](screenshot.png)